kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

   ......
 ```

-> This will also works if the user's primary source is another identity provider, such as LDAP.
-See [Identity merging](../30-user-guide/190-identity-merging.md)
+> This will also work if the user's primary source is another identity provider, such as LDAP.
+See [Identity merging](../30-user-guide/190-identity-merging.md).

-But, another, cleaner way is to use an intermediate Group to ease management.
+However, a cleaner approach is to use an intermediate Group to simplify management.

-Create a group `minio-admins` with the appropriate Claim:
+Create a `minio-admins` group with the appropriate claim:

 ``` { .bash .copy }
 kubectl apply -f - <<EOF